Should you pee after sex while trying to conceive? Is this a healthy move or a counter-productive one? Read on to find out.

 Simply peeing after sex will not necessarily protect you from getting them.

-Is it ok to pee after sex when trying to conceive?
+Is it OK to pee after sex when trying to conceive?

-Okay, so now we’ve covered why peeing after sex might be a good thing in general.
+OK, so now we’ve covered why peeing after sex might be a good thing in general.

 But what if you’re trying to conceive?

 Yep, totally okay.
 Peeing after sex won’t get in the way of getting pregnant.
-Full license to go with your flow.

 To understand it all, let’s do another quick anatomy lesson (last one, we promise!).